Lovely Joan

 Lovely Joan is a traditional English folk song/ballad (Roud #592), and the tune to which it is sung.
-Its melody was used as the counterpoint tune used in British composer Ralph Greaves's arrangement of Fantasia on "Greensleeves" from Ralph Vaughan Williams's opera Sir John in Love.
+Collected by Ralph Vaughan Williams in 1908 from Christopher Jay of Norfolk, its melody was included in Vaughan Williams's Fantasia on Greensleeves, used in the opera Sir John in Love.

 Lyrics

 The words to "Lovely Joan", as printed in The Penguin Book of English Folk Songs, are as follows: